 Rare 2025 Sacagawea Dollar Error List

-The 2025 Sacagawea Dollar is still relatively new to the market, collectors should watch for the same types of minting errors that have affected the Native American Dollar series.
-These production mistakes can dramatically increase a coin’s value.
+The 2025 Sacagawea Dollar is still early in its collecting life, but collectors should watch actively for the same types of minting errors that have defined the Native American Dollar series since 2009.
+Because edge lettering is applied in a separate step after striking — using the Schuler edge-lettering machine — this series is particularly vulnerable to edge-related production mistakes that can dramatically increase a coin’s value.

-Values for 2025 off-center Sacagawea Dollars range from $75 for minor 5-10% shifts to $500+ for dramatic 30%+ misalignments where significant portions of the design are missing.
-The more dramatic and visually striking the error, the higher the collector premium.
+Values for 2025 off-center Sacagawea Dollars range from $75 for minor 5–10% shifts up to $500 or more for dramatic 30%+ misalignments.
+The more visually striking and centered the remaining design, the greater the collector premium — errors where the date is still visible alongside the shift are particularly desirable.

 4. Die Crack and Cud Errors

-Die cracks appear as raised lines on the coin’s surface where metal flows into cracks in the worn dies.
-Cuds are more dramatic, appearing as raised blobs of metal along the coin’s rim where pieces of the die have broken away.
+Die cracks appear as raised lines on the coin’s surface, caused when metal flows into hairline fractures in worn dies during striking.
+Cuds are more dramatic — raised blobs of metal along the rim where a chunk of die has actually broken away, leaving a void that fills with coin metal during the strike.

 Where To Sell Your 2025 Sacagawea Dollar?